Table of contents

 What currencies will be listed?

 We only support projects that we consider interesting or useful.
-We will launch with support for:
+We will release with support for at least:

 Crypto Fiat